A private live in carer for an elderly person will need a space of their own, access to bathroom facilities and time for privacy.

 Safes and securityTry to make sure any of your loved one’s valuables are safely locked away.
 That doesn’t mean that the carer cannot be trusted.
 All HomeTouch caregivers have careful criminal record checks and their references are thoroughly vetted.
 However, it makes life more comfortable for everyone if expensive items and cash are not left lying around.
 If your loved one has dementia, there is a risk that they could get confused and misplace a precious object, and a carer could be unfairly blamed.

 Housekeeping costsThere will be sundry expenses for household items, so consider how this will work.
-Some families set up a dedicated bank account, with a debit card for the carer to purchase anything that is needed.

 Correct coverLet the home insurers know that a caregiver is now living and working in the home.
 HomeTouch carers are self-employed and have their own insurance, but there could be an impact on your own household insurance.
 It’s also vital to check the car insurance if the carer will be driving your loved one around, or using the car to run errands.
 A wise person once said: